List

 Apply a given function to each element of a list and then flatten it

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the function to apply to each element
+_L: the list to work on_f: the function to apply to each element

 Example